jorgemhtdev/xamarin/README.md

 - [People to follow](https://github.com/jorgemht/xamarin#people-to-follow)
 - [License](https://github.com/jorgemht/xamarin#license)

-## Getting started

-Xamarin is a cross-platform technology where is possible to build native mobile apps for iOS and Android (of course also for Windows Phone) using C#.

 ## What's Xamarin?

 - Founded in May 2011, acquired by Microsoft in February 2016.